ASN Aircraft accident Douglas C-118A (DC-6) N92860 San Manuel Ray Blair Airport, AZ

 MSN: 44619/549

-Engines: 4 Pratt & Whitney R-2800
+Engine model:Pratt & Whitney R-2800

-Total:Fatalities: 0 / Occupants: 4
+Fatalities:Fatalities: 0 / Occupants: 4

-Aircraft damage: Destroyed
+Aircraft damage: Destroyed, written off

-Location:San Manuel Ray Blair Airport, AZ ( United States of America)
+Location:San Manuel Ray Blair Airport, AZ - United States of America

-Phase: Landing (LDG)
+Phase: Landing

 Nature:Ferry/positioning

-Departure airport:St. Petersburg International Airport, FL (PIE/KPIE), United States of America
+Departure airport:St. Petersburg International Airport, FL (PIE/KPIE)

-Destination airport:Chandler-Stellar Air Park, AZ (SLJ), United States of America
+Destination airport:Chandler-Stellar Air Park, AZ (SLJ)

 Narrative: